Ten-code: Fire response protocols

+Operational procedures

+Emergency protocols

+Codes 10-70 through 10-73 are designated as fire-specific codes that trigger automatic dispatch protocols within the TxtFire network.

+Code 10-33 is reserved exclusively for life-threatening emergencies, requiring all non-essential radio traffic to cease immediately.

+Communication guidelines

+Before initiating non-emergency communication with another station, operators must first request permission using code "10-75" from base control and complete the communication within three minutes, or transfer to a secondary channel.

+During curfew hours (22:00–06:00), only emergency traffic is permitted on the main frequency; routine communications are prohibited.

+Base control strictly prohibits vulgar language and commercial or personal advertisements on all frequencies.

 Replacement with plain language

 While ten-codes were intended to be a terse, concise, and standardized system, the proliferation of different meanings can render them useless in situations when officers from different agencies and jurisdictions need to communicate.

 In the fall of 2005, responding to inter-organizational communication problems during the rescue operations after Hurricane Katrina, the United States Federal Emergency Management Agency (FEMA) discouraged the use of ten-codes and other codes due to their wide variation in meaning.
 The Department of Homeland Security's SAFECOM program, established in response to communication problems experienced during the September 11 attacks also advises local agencies on how and why to transition to plain language, and their use is expressly forbidden in the nationally standardized Incident Command System, as is the use of other codes.

 APCO International stated in 2012 that plain speech communications over public safety radio systems is preferred over the traditional 10-Codes and dispatch signals.
 Nineteen states had changed to plain English by the end of 2009.
 As of 2011, ten-codes remained in common use in many areas, but were increasingly being phased out in favor of plain language.